cocozhao321/Worldwide_Health_Trends/README.md

 * Data wrangling: drop or fill null values, select interested indicators and years, etc.
 * Visualization: visualized the trend for indicators like GNI per capita, Population growth, immunization rate, and made correlation matrix for other indicators. plot world map for GNI per capita and immunization in an attempt to find the country and continental differences/similarities.
 * Modeling: use several ML models (e.g. random forest classifier, neural network, SVM) to classify continents based on 29 indicators.
-The accuracy for the best mode is around 85%.
+The accuracy for the best model is around 85%.